TETRA Waiver Clarification Order

 Communications in the 800 MHz Band, Report and Order, Fifth Report and Order, Fourth Memorandum Opinion

-, WT Docket 02-55, 19 FCC Rcd 14969 (2004); Improving Public Safety Communications in
+and Order, and Order, WT Docket 02-55, 19 FCC Rcd 14969 (2004); Improving Public Safety Communications in

 the 800 MHz Band, Supplemental Order and Order on Reconsideration, WT Docket 02-55, 19 FCC Rcd 25120